brandur/sorg/content/drafts/canonical-log-lines.md

 end
 ```

-And the middleware stack that we install it into:
+And an example of a more complete middleware stack that we install it into:

 ``` ruby
 App = Rack::Builder.new do